 But where did Hoodsie Cups come from, and what makes them such a Canadian favorite?
 In this blog post, we'll take a closer look at the origins of Hoodsie Cups and their place in Canadian culture.

-Hoodsie Cups: A Brief History
+Hoodsie Cup History

 The story of Hoodsie Cups begins in the United States, where they were first introduced by the Hood Dairy Company of Boston, Massachusetts.
 The company, which was founded in 1846, was well-known for its high-quality dairy products, including milk, ice cream, and cottage cheese.